demisto/content/Packs/Azure-Enrichment-Remediation/README.md

 ### Playbooks

 Users are only able to run the playbook in v6.5.0 or higher as it requires commands to execute the task.
-This content pack includes the following playbooks:
+This content pack includes the following playbook:
-1. Cloud Response - Azure
+- Cloud Response - Azure

 ![Cloud Response - Azure](https://raw.githubusercontent.com/demisto/content/37db8986e1fd776d2264975f321ef82022c24512/Packs/Azure-Enrichment-Remediation/doc_files/Cloud_Response_-_Azure.png)